 Photos help you establish credibility online.
 Post good photographs of your facility, team, and patients, or even deliver important messages through pictures.

 A #hashtag campaign helps promote your content among a larger circle by encouraging your followers to join in.
 For example, a picture from the past of you, your practice, or your team posted as nostalgia on a Thursday may be picked up by your patients, and they may actively post their pictures with the hashtag.

 Tag real people and show patient transformations:

 There is nothing that establishes credibility like a real person who transformed.
 This improves your credibility and showcases your skill, but it also encourages more people in your vicinity to go ahead with restorative procedures.
 Instagram was made for this.

 Always make it a point to be supportive and participate in local events such as fundraisers or community events that cause the local population to see you as a member of the community and less as a business.

 Questions and interactive messages are especially valid because every time you get a member of the community to respond, you add their social circle to your interaction.
-Post interesting questions and interactive posts, asking something from your followers and patients are a great way to promote social media engagement.
+Posting interesting questions and interactive posts, asking something from your followers and patients, are great ways to promote social media engagement.